BozzieWilliams/Conway-s-Game-of-Life/README.md

 -Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 These rules, which compare the behavior of the automaton to real life, can be condensed into the following:

+-Any live cell with two or three live neighbours survives.

+-Any dead cell with three live neighbours becomes a live cell.

+-All other live cells die in the next generation.
+Similarly, all other dead cells stay dead.